astechedu/WebDevOpsTutorial/sql.queries.md

     Ends with S and contains 3 alphabets
     Staying in the state Telangana

   SELECT * FROM Patients WHERE PatientName LIKE 'A%';
   SELECT * FROM Patients WHERE PatientName LIKE '___S';
   SELECT * FROM Patients WHERE State LIKE 'Telangana%’;

 ### Q23.
 Write a SQL query to fetch details of all patients excluding patients with name  “Sheela” and “Anay”.

   SELECT * FROM Patients WHERE PatientName NOT IN ('Sheela','Anay');

 ### Q24.
 Write a query to fetch the total count of occurrences of a particular character – ‘x’ in the PatientName.

   SELECT PatientName, PatientID
   LENGTH(PatientName) - LENGTH(REPLACE(PatientName, 'x', ''))
   FROM Patients;

 ### Q25.
 Write a query to retrieve the first three characters of  PatientName from the Patients table.

   SELECT SUBSTRING(PatientName, 1, 3) FROM Patients;

 ### Q26.
 Write a query to fetch only the Address (string before space).

 USING the MID FUNCTION IN MySQL

   SELECT MID(Address, 0, LOCATE(' ',Address)) FROM Patients;

 USING SUBSTRING

   SELECT SUBSTRING(Address, 1, CHARINDEX(' ',Address)) FROM Patients;

 ### Q27.
 Write a query to combine Address and state into a new column – NewAddress.

   SELECT CONCAT(Address, ' ', State) AS 'NewAddress' FROM Patients;

 ### Q28.
 Write a query to fetch PatientIDs  which are present in:

     Both tables
     One of the table.
 Let us say, patients present in Patients and not in the PatientsCheckup table.

   –Present IN BOTH TABLES

     SELECT PatientId FROM Patients
     WHERE PatientId IN
     (SELECT PatientId FROM PatientsCheckup);

   – Present IN One OF the TABLE

     SELECT PatientId FROM Patients
     WHERE PatientId NOT IN
     (SELECT PatientId FROM PatientsCheckup);

 ### Q29.
 Write a query to find the number of patients whose RegDate is between 01/04/2021 to 31/12/2022 and are grouped according to state.

   SELECT COUNT(*), State FROM Patients WHERE RegDate BETWEEN '01/04/2021' AND '31/12/2022' GROUP BY State;

 ### Q30.
 Write a query to fetch all records from the Patients table; ordered by PatientName in ascending order, State in descending order.

   SELECT * FROM Patients ORDER BY PatientName ASC, State DESC;

+:end: